 If you receive care in one of Fairview’s clinics, you will receive one bill for all services.
 The bill will include any lab work, radiology or provider charges.

 If you receive care at one of our hospitals or hospital-based clinics, you will receive a separate bill for each service and from each doctor who treated you.

 Will I have to pay before I receive services?

-Fairview collects estimated patient liabilities, including co-payments, co-insurance amounts and known unmet deductibles, at the time of registration for all of our locations.
+Fairview collects estimated patient liabilities, including co-payments, co-insurance amounts and known unmet deductibles at the time of registration.
 You can call the customer service number on the back of your insurance card to find out if you will have a co-payment, co-insurance or unmet deductible for your upcoming visit.

-How will I know what I’m expected to pay for?
+How will I know what I’m expected to pay?